St Andrew's Presbyterian Church, Dunedin: Construction of a new church

 To provide room for the new church the existing building was pulled down and re-erected at Caversham, where it had served for many years as a church.

 The contract to construct the church was awarded to Hunter & Goodfellow who were also responsible for the construction of a number of other Lawson designs, including the First Church of Otago, East Taieri Presbyterian Church and the Bank of Otago at Oamaru.
 Hunter and Goodfellow commenced clearing the section in May 1869, and in under a year had it ready for its first Sabbath service on 14 February 1870.

-The carvings on the church were produced by stone mason and wood carver John Louis Godfrey who worked on First Church of Otago and the Cathedral Church of St Joseph.
+The carvings on the church were produced by stonemason and wood carver John Louis Godfrey who worked on First Church of Otago and the Cathedral Church of St Joseph.

 In the 1870s Scrimgeour came into conflict with the congregation and resigned.
 He subsequently moved to Canada where he died in 1885.
 He was replaced by the Reverend John Gow (1815–1901), who while respected for his sincerity and earnestness was not regarded as an inspiring speaker.
 However under his care the church established a mission to work in the poorer areas of the rapidly developing parish.
-To assist in this mission to what was by now the city’s de facto red-light district the church implemented a “Collection for the Poor” in February 1873 to provide funds for social services.
+To assist in this mission to what was by now the city's de facto red-light district the church implemented a "Collection for the Poor" in February 1873 to provide funds for social services.
 These were distributed by the newly formed Ladies Association.
 A Sunday School was also established in the basement of the church.

 The original European residents of the area bounded by Maitland, Maclaggan and Princes Streets were soon joined by Chinese migrants also drawn by the 1860s gold rushes and whose who had failed to prosper on the gold fields.
 It grew into a sprawling multi-ethnic mix of cheap housing, poverty, bars, prostitution, gambling, opium dens and factories.
-As a result from 1873 onwards the area was increasingly known as the “Devil’s Half-Acre”.
+As a result, from 1873 onwards the area was increasingly known as the "Devil's Half-Acre".
 As well as being the home of the church, Walker Street was its notorious epicentre.
 This led it to being renamed Carroll Street by the City Council in 1916 in an attempt to escape its infamy.
 In the 1890s the cheapness of its rents attracted a growing Lebanese community of immigrants.

 Gow served as minister for seven years before resigning in July 1878 to move to Opotiki in the Bay of Plenty.
 There in conjunction with his friend John Gordon he founded St John's Presbyterian Church.